Friday, March 2, 2012

 that's just a drop in the bucket

-The big advise from our northern neighbor Nicky C.?
+The big advice from our northern neighbor Nicky C.?

 “Never, ever pay anyone a dime to find you a job.”